Things to Do on the Big Island of Hawaii

 One of my favorite meals on the Big Island was at Tetsumen in Hilo.

-Get the Tonkatsu Shoyu Ramen, no ma-yu (to really taste the pure flavor of the broth).
+Get the Tonkatsu Shoyu Ramen, no ma-yu (black garlic oil; I prefer my ramen without it so I can taste the pure flavor of the broth).
 This place also lets you choose how chewy you want your noodles.
 I went with firm, which was perfect-o.

 North Side